dmd-program/dmd-300-sp17/project-1.md

 1. Pitch Proposal
    - Defined team roles and responsibilities
-   - Design Topic
+   - Topic or Issue
    - Design process: Identify Research and Design Thinking Methods
-2. Project presentation
+2. Project Explainer Presentation
+   - **Content Sections**
-   - Overview
+     1. Overview
-   - Design Principles
+     2. Design Principles
+     3. Outcomes
+     4. Insights/Take-aways
-   - Outcomes
+   - **Formats**
+     1. Video/Screencast of the presentation being narrated with voice or text.
+     2. Export Powerpoint or Google Slides as a **PDF**.
+Upload only the PDF.
+3. Project Documentation
-   - Take-aways
+   - PDF

 ## Rubric

 1. Peer evaluation 25%